cgrace0044/pp4_zaragoza_restaurants/README.md

 ![Restaurant Detail](docs/wireframes/restaurant_detail_wireframe.webp)

 - Originally my restaurant model contained an opening hours section but in the end I didn't think it was necessary.
-- The comment form was changed to a model to make the restaurant detail page look cleaner.
+- The comment form was changed to a modal to make the restaurant detail page look cleaner.
 </details>

 <details>